the-fortissimo-five/piano-sim/README.md

 eslint.json

 ## Domain
-Makes learning notes on the piano funa using a pc.
+Makes learning notes on the piano fun using a computer.
 Makes keyboarding more interactive using piano keys.

 ### MVP1:
 * About Us Page